 Top 7 Hidden Gems in Laguna Beach, CA

-Laguna Beach is a crown jewel between Los Angeles and San Diego.
+Laguna Beach is a crown jewel located between Los Angeles and San Diego.
 It is incredibly beautiful, pleasantly relaxing, blissfully colorful, and surprisingly artistic.
 Laguna Beach allures ocean-thirsty travelers, gives shelter to local and international creatives, and inspires countless designers.
 Every corner of this coastal city screams for your attention.

-But as the locals agree, nothing can beat charm and authenticity of the hidden gems in Laguna Beach.
+But as the locals agree, nothing can beat the charm and authenticity of the hidden gems in Laguna Beach.
 These little secret spots unveil true nature of the city and its residents.
 Whether it is an animal hospital or another incredible beach, the hidden gems in Laguna Beach tie the unique look of the city with its history, driven purposes and characters of its dwellers.

 Shall we bypass Laguna’s touristic attractions and explore some of its secret sites?
-Here are top seven hidden gems in Laguna Beach to start off with.
+Here are top seven hidden gems in Laguna Beach to start with.

 Pictures of Victoria Beach flood the web and Instagram, making it one of the most photographed hidden gems in Laguna Beach.
 Rows of private residencies conceal the secluded cove of one of the most incredible beaches in the city from the unaware tourists.
-Needless to say, mostly the locals reserve the right to soak up the sun, swim, skimboard, and engage in other beach activities on Victoria Beach.
+Needless to say, mostly the locals reserve the right to soak up the sun, swim, skimboard, and engage in other summer activities on Victoria Beach.

-However to be fair to all guests of Laguna Beach, one of the most sought-after hidden gems unveils itself to those that are willing to trek down some sheltered stairs.
+Yet to be fair to all guests of Laguna Beach, one of the most sought-after hidden gems unveils itself to those that are willing to trek down some sheltered stairs.
 Follow Victoria Drive until you reach the famous steps.
-While some locals can access the beach from their own backyard, the steep stairs is the only way to reach this hidden gem for the others, including the visitors.
+While some locals can access the beach from their own backyards, the steep stairs is the only way to reach this hidden gem for the others, including the visitors.

 2713 Victoria Dr, Laguna Beach, CA 92651